vigou3/ATC2017-blended-learning/README.md

 ### 1.1 (2017-06-27)

-- Added a "One More Thing" slide shamelessly promoting actuarialsymbol.
+- Added a *One More Thing* slide shamelessly promoting actuarialsymbol.
-- Added links to the class notes and the YouTube channel after the Demo title slide.
+- Added links to the class notes and the YouTube channel after the *Demo* title slide.

 ### 1.0a (2017-06-26)